 Sylvia Montoya, former owner of Posh, a Yarn Boutique, returns with "fiberlicious" ideas for knitting with purpose.
 She'll show you projects to make and tell you about some local organizations that accept them.
 Bring size 7 or 8 needles (double point or 16 inch) on Saturday, January 15 at 1 p.m. to the Bear Valley Branch Library and Sylvia will help you get started on a hat.

 Some knitting books are all about making hats and caps.
 Next time you are in your Library, look for the call number 746.43204!

 What do you do with an around the world plane ticket?
 Come find out how to plan such a big trip and see photos from the various destinations visited by Kevin Ward and Jennifer Speer on Thursday, March 24, at 2 p.m. at the Schlessman Family Branch Library.

 Planning your own adventure?
 Browse your local library's Travel section for all the latest travel guides from Frommer's, Fodor's, Lonely Planet, Let's Go, Eyewitness, Rick Steves and more!
 Can't afford a trip?
 Travel the world from your couch with a Travel DVD or memoir!

 Give the gift of life - donate blood.
 Each week, Bonfils Blood Center needs more than 4,000 donors to meet the needs of our community and to be prepared in case of an emergency.
-Friday, November 19, 1:00-6:30 p.m at the Bear Valley Branch Library.
+Give blood on Thursday, January 6, 1:00-6:30 p.m at the Bear Valley Branch Library.